 No 4.
 Charlecote Park, warwickshire

 Choosing a favourite National Trust property isn’t easy for me – I’ve been to over 80 and there’s only a couple that I disliked visiting.
-But for several reasons Charlecote Park takes fourth place on my list and so is my highest ranking NT property.
+It would be absolutely shocking if my best family days out in the UK list didn’t include at least a few NT properties.
+For several reasons Charlecote Park takes fourth place on my list and so is my highest ranking NT property.
 There is a good range of things to do on the estate; a Deer park, a beautiful church, a lake, rivers, rare breed sheep and cattle and some really nice gardens.
 That’s not to mention the house itself and the fascinating outbuildings.
 They have a laundry, brewery, secret house and a brilliant kitchen.

 No 3.
 Warwick CAstle